 • Upload photos of you and your friends completing tasks from our official list of various outdoor related challenges in exchange for Paddle Points and a chance to win gear and prizes from our fabulous sponsors, including a new Prospector from Nova Craft Canoe!

-• By naturally incorporating the official PITPC hashtag “#RewardsAreOutThere” in your photos, or when you include a copy of our official PADDLE POINTS Flag image, you automatically double your points value for each verified photo!
-(No photo editing programs please!)
+• By naturally incorporating the official PITPC hashtag “#RewardsAreOutThere” in your photos, or when you include a copy of one of our official PADDLE POINTS Flag image, you automatically double or triple your points value for each verified photo!
+(No photo editing programs please!
+See contest rules for more details.)

-• PITPC prize packs include the title classes Tenderfoot, Explorer, Pathfinder, Voyageur, and the coveted 1st class title of Wilderness Guide and Park Ranger.
+• PITPC prize packs include the title classes Tenderfoot, Explorer, Pathfinder, Voyageur, and the coveted 1st class titles of Wilderness Guide, Trip Leader, and Company Factor.
+There is also a special North West Award for fastest completion of of the official Task List!

 • Share your PADDLE POINTS photos and camping adventures with everyone over the summer and at the end of the contest, entrants within each title class will have a chance to win the prize pack for their coinciding title class and more!